 Figure 9.4.2-1: Spatial localization services

 1) The VAL server (or SEAL SM client) sends request to perform localization service in the spatial map(s) to the SEAL SM server.
 The request includes identity of the map(s) on which the action is to be performed.
-The request may include list of users (or UEs) to localize.
+The request may include list of users (or UEs, objects) to localize.
+The request may include a list of UE-object association information for the SEAL SM server to identify associations between UEs and objects in a spatial map.